klarsen1/NBA-RANKINGS-2024/README.md

 The step that reads the raw data from the hoopR package, creates the features, and organizes the data for training.

 2 - train_model.R:
-Trains and validates the xgBoost model
+Trains and validates the xgBoost model.

 3 - plot.R
 Creates the scatter plot to analyze predicted versus actual team rankings.